 The Ph.D. in Biblical Counseling trains pastors, counselors, and scholars to think and practice wisely in caring for people amid the complexities of human life.
 The modular format allows for students already established in their respective ministries or vocations to pursue the highest level residential research degree.
 This degree not only provides advanced scholarship in the theological, historical, and contemporary aspects of biblical counseling, but also fosters case wisdom, skill in biblical interpretation, and appreciation for the church’s role in the care of people.

 If you are interested in applying for the Ph.D. in this area of study, learn more about the Admissions Process.
 To prepare for the entrance exam in this area of study, consult the entrance exam study guide.

-A reading knowledge of two modern and/or classical languages is required.
 In the field of Biblical Counseling, students can choose to take traditional languages (German, Latin, etc.) or modern research methodologies (Empirical Research Methods and Analysis of Empirical Research) during the course of the program.

 Incoming Ph.D. students are matched with a supervisor from our world-class faculty who shares their research interests.
 Professors who can supervise students in this area are:

 Five Course Core

 87750 Scripture and Theology in Counseling